Woojeong-Lee/Woojeong-Lee.github.io/_pages/projects.md

   <a href="/projects/social/empathy_rtpj" class="card-link social">
     <div class="card">
       <h3>How Self–Other Distinction Shapes Empathy</h3>
-      <p>Using rTPJ stimulation and multinomial processing tree modeling, this project dissociates intentional empathy, unintentional empathy, and response bias to examine how self–other distinction contributes to empathic accuracy.</p>
+      <p>Empathy, the ability to understand and share others’ emotions, is essential for social interaction.
+While often associated with emotional resonance, effective empathy also requires a clear distinction between self and other.
+The right temporoparietal junction (rTPJ), a region implicated in this distinction, has been shown to modulate empathic responses.
+However, prior work tends to treat empathy as a unitary process, overlooking its complex structure.
+Contemporary theories of pain empathy differentiate between automatic, bottom-up simulation and controlled, top-down regulation depending on context.
+These distinct components may rely on separable neural mechanisms.
+To address this, we apply multinomial processing tree (MPT) modeling to dissociate intentional empathy, unintentional empathy, and response bias.
+We then examine how rTPJ stimulation modulates each component, providing a more nuanced understanding of how self–other distinction contributes to empathic accuracy.</p>
     </div>
   </a>